Should You Brave Remortgaging In 2023? | Contact Connect

 While the cost of a mortgage is not the only factor to consider, it is important.
 And with the Bank of England predicting that mortgage rates will keep going up this year, it is a good idea to consider locking in a fixed-rate mortgage.

-Fixed-rate mortgages offer you peace of mind, as you know exactly how much your monthly repayments will be for the duration of the fixed period.
+Fixed-rate mortgages offer you peace of mind, as you know exactly how much your monthly repayments will be for the fixed period.
 This can be helpful if you are on a tight budget or want to ensure your mortgage payments are affordable.

 How does remortgaging work, and can it save you money?